ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Experiments

 \subsection{Real-World Experiment}

-\textbf{Robot platform.} Our real-world experiments are conducted using a 6-dof ROKAE robotic arm equipped with a JODELL gripper.
-During the data collection phase, the robot is operated through human-guided kinesthetic teaching, where trajectories are generated by manually dragging the arm and subsequently recorded via interpolated playback.
-During evaluation, the robot is controlled by our ReViP to autonomously execute the specified manipulation tasks.
-To provide visual observations, we employ two ORBBEC Femto Bolt RGB-D cameras, positioned to capture both first-person and third-person viewpoints.
+\textbf{Robot platform.} As shown in Fig.~\ref{fig:real_setting}, our real-world experiments use a 6-dof ROKAE robotic arm equipped with a JODELL gripper.
+Two Orbbec Femto Bolt RGB-D cameras capture both first-person and third-person views.

+During data collection, the robot is guided through kinesthetic teaching, with trajectories manually generated and recorded via interpolated playback.

-\textbf{Tasks and Datasets.} Our dataset includes two manipulation tasks with three different perturbations: Drop, Swap, and Relayout, as described below.
-(1) \textit{Pick \& Place}: This task setup is designed to evaluate the robustness of VLA against visual distractions.
-The environment contains multiple white distractor objects and the VLA must accurately localize and manipulate the target object.
-(2) \textit{Drawer-Manipulation}: This task tests the VLA model's ability to handle long-horizon sequences, requiring the model to understand the interaction dynamics within the scene and execute a series of actions in the correct order.
-Further details can be found in the supplemental materials.
+\textbf{Tasks and Datasets.} Our datasets include two manipulation tasks with three different perturbations: Drop, Swap, and Relayout.
+(1) \textit{Pick-and-Place}: This task evaluates VLA robustness against visual distractions, with multiple distractor objects requiring accurate target localization and manipulation.
+(2) \textit{Drawer-Manipulation}: This task tests the VLA's ability to handle long-horizon sequences, involving dynamic scene interactions and a series of actions in the correct order.
+Further details are in the supplementary materials.

-\textbf{Baseline.} In real-world experiments, we compare ReViP with two SOTA methods, $\boldsymbol{\pi_0}$ \cite{black2024pi_0} and $\boldsymbol{\pi_0}$-Fast \cite{fast}, to assess its performance in handling multi-distractor scenarios and its error-correction ability in long-horizon tasks.
+\textbf{Baseline.} We compare ReViP with two SOTA methods, $\boldsymbol{\pi_0}$ and $\boldsymbol{\pi_0}$-Fast, to assess its performance in handling multi-distractor scenarios and its error-correction ability in long-horizon tasks.

-\textbf{Quantitative Results} We conduct real-world training and evaluation for $\boldsymbol{\pi_0}$ and $\boldsymbol{\pi_0}$-Fast.
-As shown in Table \ref{tab:real-world}, ReViP achieves the highest sub-task success rate of 60\% and overall success rate in both tasks.
-Under additional disturbances, ReViP is able to detect that the target object has been dropped and autonomously return to re-grasp it.
+\textbf{Results.} As shown in Table \ref{tab:real-world} and Fig.~\ref{fig:FC_results}, ReViP achieves the highest success rate in both sub-tasks and overall performance.
+Under disturbances, ReViP detects the dropped object and autonomously re-grasps it, showing successful completion.